AsciiSmoke/Empyrean/README.md

 Minification, linting and source maps for styles and scripts.

 ##### Node Express
 Provides a simple HTTP server.
-Currently only used to server handlebars views.
+Currently only used to serve handlebars views.